uzerpllp/uzerp-docs/content/docs/setup/initial-setup.md

 ## System Company

-The first thing to do is to go to Setup -> System Admin -> System Companies to set up the details for the base system company - there will already be a dummy company set up, but the details should be changed to match those of your organisation by clicking on the company name link in the companies list - then by clicking the company name link you can edit the details of the company.
+The first thing to do is to go to *Setup > System Admin > System Companies* to set up the details for the base system company - there will already be a dummy company set up, but the details should be changed to match those of your organisation by clicking on the company name link in the companies list - then by clicking the company name link you can edit the details of the company.
 At this point you can add the following information to the system company:

 ### Phone numbers, Addresses and email contacts